 What happens if students do not show up to the ARC on time or at all?

 - If students miss their test time the instructor will be notified by the ARC.
 New arrangements for the test are made at the instructor’s discretion.

-- Students who do not arrive within 10 minutes of their start time may be refused a spot if the testing room is full.
+- Students who do not arrive at their scheduled start time may be refused a spot if the testing room is full.
 If there is space for the student to test, that time will be deducted from their allowed testing time.

 What are testing procedures during finals?

 - Tests are administered during finals week at only two times: 8:00am and 1:00pm.
 Students will need to sign up for a time slot online as they normally would for tests.